Protofall/Crayon-Game-Framework/Crayon/README.md

 + Texconv
 	+ QT is required to build the Texconv executable
 + cdi4dc (Unix build)
++ SCons (Makefile alternative)

 ### Installing Pre-requisites

 Assuming you have a working clone of KOS.

 For cdi4dc:

 `git clone https://github.com/Kazade/img4dc.git`

 `cd img4dc`

 `cmake .`

 `make`

 For texconv:

 `sudo apt-get install qt5-default qtbase5-dev`

 `git clone https://github.com/tvspelsfreak/texconv`

 `cd texconv`

 `qmake`

 `make`

-Copy the executables for texconv and cdi4dc into a directory whose path is listed in the ~/.profile file (Or add you own directory path)
+Copy the executables for texconv and cdi4dc into a directory whose path is listed in the `~/.profile` file (Or add you own directory path)

+Crayon also uses SConstruct as an alternative to makefiles due to its enhanced ability.
+If you don't already have it installed, run this command

+`sudo apt-get install scons`

 **CHECK** Do we also require the `convert` command?